NadiaIdris/ts-make-html-document-tree/README.md

+# Print HTML tree

+Design and implement a class (or other data structure) that can represent a single HTML element and its children.
+The class should have the following methods:

+- `addClass` - takes a class name and adds it to the element's list of classes
+- `toString` - returns a string representation of the element and its children in HTML format
+- `appendChild` - takes an HTML element and adds it to the element's list of children
+- `querySelector` - takes an array of two elements (tuple), both CSS selectors.
+First selector is the parent element's selector to start searching from and then second element is the element that we are looking for that has this selecor.
+The method returns the first element that matches the selector.

+Other methods you could implement if you'd like:

+- `removeClass` - takes a class name and removes it from the element's list of classes
+- `getClasses` - returns an array of the element's classes
+- `removeChild` - takes an HTML element and removes it from the element's list of children

+## Run app

+- In your termainal, go to the root directory of the project and run the following command: `npm install && npm start`

+## Run tests

+- Run all tests continuously: `npx jest --watchAll`
+- Run all tests once: `npm jest`

 # HTML Tag Exercise

 In this exercise you'll implement a class or data structure to represent HTML tags, their attributes, and the hierarchical structure of an HTML document.